solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

     ![Investigate.](./media/azure_sentinel_incidents_investigate.png "Investigate")

     > **Note** You'll only be able to investigate the incident if you used the entity mapping fields when you set up your analytics rule.
 The investigation graph requires that your original incident includes entities.
-Azure Sentinel currently supports investigation of incidents up to 30 days old.
+Microsoft Sentinel currently supports investigation of incidents up to 30 days old.

 4. Review the items that are displayed: